 The next option you have is the Google Highlighter Tool.

 Watch this video to familiarize yourself with how the tool works.

 If you’re not that technically familiar with codes, using this tool is actually your best option.
 The features offered by Mark-up Helper us more advanced which can help you code your website better.

 Knowing how things work inside the hood of your website is a great idea.
-But you can always seek for an experienced developer’s assistance.
+But you can always seek for an experienced developer’s assistance or a digital marketing expert in the Philippines.
 This way, you can focus on your business rather than waste your time on the complexities of microdata implementation.